ibexa/documentation-developer/docs/commerce/cart/quick_order.md

 ![Customer uploads list of products](img/quick_order_add_order.png)

 6\.
-Customer clicks **Add to cart** to finish an ordering process and add articles to the cart.
+Customer clicks **Add to cart** to add items to the cart and finish an ordering process.

 7\.
 In the cart section, the file format and provided data are validated, the availability of the entered product is checked, and the customer is informed if any of them is unavailable or quantity is insufficient.